Want to know a minimum viable product strategy to minimize the risk while you create and execute an MVP in your business?

 - If you’re developing a cross-platform mobile app, then you can use React Native.
-It’s a great cross-platform mobile development framework that delivers near-native user-experience and performance.
+It’s a great cross-platform mobile development framework that delivers a near-native user experience and performance.
 Read more about it in “3 big benefits of React Native development”.

 - You can use Kotlin or Java for native Android development, whereas Swift is a great choice for native iOS development.

 - If your MVP involves “Artificial Intelligence” (AI) or “Machine Learning” (ML) development, then you can use Python.